Yitzhak HaLevi Herzog

-Yitzhak HaLevi Herzog (יצחק הלוי הרצוג; 3 December 1888 – 25 July 1959), also known as Isaac Herzog or Hertzog, was the first Chief Rabbi of Ireland, his term lasting from 1921 to 1936.
+Yitzhak HaLevi Herzog (יִצְחָק הַלֵּוִי הֶרְצוֹג; 3 December 1888 – 25 July 1959), also known as Isaac Herzog or Hertzog, was the first Chief Rabbi of Ireland, his term lasting from 1921 to 1936.
 From 1936 until his death in 1959, he was Ashkenazi Chief Rabbi of the British Mandate of Palestine and of Israel after its creation in 1948.
 He was the father of Chaim Herzog and grandfather of Isaac Herzog, both presidents of Israel.

-Biography
+Early life

 Yitzhak Halevi Herzog was born at Łomża in Russian Poland, the son of Liba Miriam (Cyrowicz) and Joel Leib Herzog.
-He moved to the United Kingdom with his family in 1898, where they settled in Leeds.
-His initial schooling was largely at the instruction of his father who was a rabbi in Leeds and then later in Paris.
+In 1898 he moved with his family to the United Kingdom, where they settled in Leeds.
+His initial schooling was largely at the instruction of his father who was a rabbi in Leeds and then later for the Polish Jewish community in Paris.

 Herzog later moved to Ireland and became a fluent Irish speaker.
 He was known as "the Sinn Féin Rabbi" for his support of the First Dáil and the Irish republican cause during the Irish War of Independence.
-Herzog studied at Wesley College, Dublin, and was involved with the Federation of Zionist Youth and Habonim Dror, the Labour Zionist movement, during his teenage years.
+Herzog was involved with the Federation of Zionist Youth and Habonim Dror, the Zionist Labour movement, during his teenage years.

-After mastering Talmudic studies at a young age, Yitzhak went on to attend the Sorbonne and then later the University of London, where he received his doctorate.
-His thesis made him famous in the Jewish world, concerned his claim of re-discovering tekhelet, the type of blue dye once used for the making of tzitzit.

-In 1935 he visited Palestine for the first time with a strong desire to settle there.

-Later that same year, Abraham Kook, the first Chief Rabbi of Israel died, and Herzog was elected as the second Chief Rabbi of the Land of Israel and moved to reside in Jerusalem.

-In 1936, he testified in front of the Peel Commission in London and participated in 1939 in the London Conference of 1939 between Jews and Arabs from Mandatory Palestine, convened by the British government.

-During the Arab Revolt, he called, together with other rabbis, for adherence to the Havlagah policy of the Haganah and for avoidance of acts of revenge.

-He died on July 25, 1959, and was buried in the Sanhedria Cemetery in Jerusalem.

-Herzog's descendants have continued to be active in Israel's political life.
-His son Chaim Herzog was a general in the Israel Defense Forces and later became ambassador of Israel to the UN and sixth President of Israel.
-His son Yaakov Herzog served as Israel's ambassador to Canada and later as Director General of the Prime Minister's Office.
-He also accepted an offer to become Chief Rabbi of the British Commonwealth but due to ill health never took up that role.